jyyulab/scMINER/docs/docs/MICA.md

                             visualization="tsne")
 ```

-Or, you can create your shell script as below, if you would like to specify your config file, please use `-c`.
+Or, you can create your shell script as below, if you would like to specify your config file, please use `-j`.

 ```
 #!/usr/bin/env bash